To strengthen the health and well-being of the communities we serve.

 - Providing the right care, at the right time, at the right place.

-Travis County has an estimated 172,000 uninsured residents, 19.3% of its population.
-Many of these residents have great difficulty accessing basic primary and preventive health care.
-In Travis County, CommUnityCare clinics provide approximately half of local safety net primary care services, making us the largest provider for these services in the area.
+Twenty percent of Travis County residents did not have insurance in 2021.
+Many of these residents have great difficulty getting access to basic primary, dental and preventive health care.
+In Travis County, CommUnityCare clinics provide approximately half of local safety net primary care services.